hieunba/get-sphinx/README.md

 ## Note

 The Windows image was built natively by Windows platform then it's quite big but you do not have to touch your system like installing libraries, or dependencies, etc.

+Please note that the is no _powershell_ at the end of the command for batch building in comparison to manual build.